joeshub/promptlog/README.md

 # PromptLog

-Version control for your prompts.
-Like git, but for the prompts you use with AI assistants.
+Version control for your AI prompts.
+Like git, but for the prompts you use with AI coding assistants.

 ![PromptLog Demo](demo.gif)